Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Experimental Study on Effective Knowledge Transfer

 \textbf{Leveraging continual learning.} Treating general knowledge transfer as a continual learning task through weight regularization (\textit{XE-KL+MCL}) raises median success rates significantly ($80\%$, Fig.~\ref{fig:dist_approaches}).
 However, we find a lack of efficacy when knowledge is specialized to areas of expertise, and when teachers are stronger, which we address with data-level regularization (\textit{KL+DP}), raising success rates to $92.5\%$.
 As shown in Fig.~\ref{fig:transfer_delta}, these gains can be attributed to \textit{positive transfer deltas even for much weaker teachers} (see performance differences much lower than zero), and, unlike strict weight-level regularization in e.g. MCL, \textit{barely limit gains from much stronger teachers}.
 Indeed, we find that for a number of stronger teachers, particularly where performance differences are not as striking, data-level regularization can even offer an edge over normal distillation.

 \textbf{Full ImageNet experiments.} We extend our experiments from above to full ImageNet in Tab.~\ref{tab:imagenet_dist_deltas}, and verify that insights transfer, with \textit{KL+DP} performing significantly more reliably than normal distillation.
 We also provide a more detailed overview in \Cref{tab:full_imagenet_dist_deltas_examples}, highlighting successful transfer from both stronger, \textit{but particularly weaker teachers as well} - even if student models are already strong ($\approx +0.3\%$ for PiT-B \citep{heo2021pit}, $82.44\%$ ImageNet top-1 and ConvNeXt \citep{liu2022convnet}, $84.57\%$, with a nearly $5\%$ performance differential).
 For additional results on ImageNet and model information, we refer to tables \ref{tab:full_imagenet_model_list} and \ref{tab:imagenet_dist_deltas_extended} in the supplementary.
 In addition, the supplementary also reveals similar transfer success using \textit{KL+DP} for other datasets such as CUB200 \citep{wah2011cub}, StanfordCars \citep{krause2013cars}, and Caltech256 \citep{griffin2007caltech}.
-Furthermore, we leverage full ImageNet runs in Tab. \ref{tab:imagenet_supervised_unsupervised_MT} to demonstrate that our \textit{unsupervised} variant of KL+DP transfer (\S\ref{subsec:distillation_as_continual_learning}) performs comparably and in some cases even better than its supervised counterpart (e.g. $\Delta_\text{transf.}=0.55$ vs $\Delta_\text{transf.}=0.95$ for PiT-B students).
-This showcases that general knowledge transfer can be done even without supervision by leveraging data-level continual learning regularization.
-We observe increased variance attributable to a data selection process without actual supervision.
+Furthermore, we leverage full ImageNet runs in Tab. \ref{tab:imagenet_supervised_unsupervised_MT} to demonstrate that our \textit{unsupervised} variant of KL+DP transfer (\S\ref{subsec:distillation_as_continual_learning}) performs comparably and in some cases even better than its supervised counterpart (e.g. $\Delta_\text{transf.}=0.55$ vs $\Delta_\text{transf.}=0.95$ for PiT-B students). \textit{This showcases that general knowledge transfer can be done even without supervision by leveraging data-level continual learning regularization}.

+We do find increased variance due to the unsupervised data selection.
+To better understand it, we study the number of positive (teacher correct, student incorrect) and negative flip samples (vice versa) that are assigned to the teacher.
+Ideally, this only includes positive flip samples.
+For model pairs presented in Table \ref{tab:full_imagenet_model_list} using \textit{KL-Dist. + DP transfer}, we find that 72\% of positive and 9\% of negative flip samples are assigned to the teacher.
+This means that while simple confidence-based partitioning does not perfectly assign samples, it still strongly aligns with respective areas of expertise.